DETAILED ACTION

 Regarding claim 3, Baudrit discloses all the claim limitations as set forth above, and further discloses the structural reinforcement includes at least one of carbon, glass, or basalt ([0053]).

-Regarding claim 4, Gayer discloses all the claim limitations as set forth above, and further discloses the structural reinforcement includes a reinforcing carbon fiber that carries electrical current to the at least one photovoltaic cell (it is disclosed the injection molded back layer can include reinforcing fibers such as carbon fibers ([0044]), which means the carbon fibers are capable of carrying electrical current to the at least one photovoltaic cell).
+Regarding claim 4, Gayer discloses all the claim limitations as set forth above, and further discloses the structural reinforcement includes a reinforcing carbon fiber that carries electrical current from the at least one photovoltaic cell (it is disclosed the injection molded back layer can include reinforcing fibers such as carbon fibers ([0044]), which means the carbon fibers are capable of carrying electrical current from the at least one photovoltaic cell).

 Regarding claim 5, Baudrit discloses all the claim limitations as set forth above, and further discloses the structural reinforcement is a fiber including at least one of glass, basalt, flax, hemp, pineapple, or cellulose ([0053]).